Date Nut And Seed Squares

 - Line a 10 x 16″ baking tray with aluminum foil.
 Set aside.

-- In a bowl of food processor, pulse chopped almonds until they are further chopped to small bits.
+- In a bowl of food processor, pulse almonds until they are chopped to small bits.
 Some of it will ground up almost like almond meal.
 That’s ok.
 Remove nuts in a bowl.

 - Add the dates to the food processor and process until it turns into a gooey dough ball.
 Remove date ball on one side of the nuts.